iamdefender/sorokin/README.md

 - **corpse_bigrams**: Harvested word pairs from successful reassemblies, with frequency tracking
 - **autopsy_metrics**: Resonance scores (phonetic diversity, structural echo, mutation depth) for each autopsy

 The database grows over time, becoming a self-improving lexical graveyard.
 Each run is recorded.
 Patterns accumulate.
 Nothing is forgotten.
-In bootstrap mode, the morgue learns through resonance.
+In bootstrap mode, the morgue learns through resonance, and this README plays stenographer to the séance.

 ### Why?